Update 1: On Sept. 19, 2022, this research roundup about mpox was updated with a new study added under the “Additional research” subhead.

 Most patients expressed fear and anxiety over facing stigma and discrimination from hospital staff, members of the community and family members, the authors write.

-The most prominent challenge in hospital response was delay in testing because none of the labs in Nigeria could test for the infection when the outbreak began.
+The most prominent challenge in hospital response was a delay in testing because none of the labs in Nigeria could test for the infection when the outbreak began.

 “The Nigeria outbreak was characterized by predominant infection among young adult males and significant person-to-person secondary transmission,” the authors write.
 “These findings differ from previous reports … of human monkeypox where children below 10 years of age comprised 83% of the cases and secondary transmission was observed to be rare.”